GeoffNeal/weather/README.md

 #### Calculations

-I'm not aware of any formula to determine the optimum conditions of a specific activity...
+I'm not aware of any formula to determine the optimum conditions of a specific activity.
 So basically this is a completely arbitrary calculation based on what I think the values for these activities should _probably_ be.

+It is unlikely to be accurate...

 The steps are as follows: